UDUKUNDA/alx-low_level_programming/0x14-bit_manipulation/README.md

-THis whole project is going to be about bit manipulation
+This is the beginning of bit manipulation prioject